tweag/python-monorepo-example/content/blog/2019-02-28-jupyter-with.md

 After downloading and building of all dependencies, this should open a shell and launch JupyterLab.
 That's it, all the kernels are installed, and all libraries are accessible to them.
 Although the first run can take quite a while, subsequent runs are instant because all build steps are automatically cached.
-More examples of `JupyterWith`, including Jupyterlab extensions, Docker images, and many other kernels can be found in the [README][jupyterWith] of the project.
+More examples of `JupyterWith`, including Jupyterlab extensions, Docker images, and many other kernels can be found in the [README][jupyterwith] of the project.

 ## Behind the scenes: Nix